Pabeks/Project-1/Project-19.md

 ![](./images/tgt-u2.PNG)
 ![](./images/tgt-u3.PNG)

-If we try to configure the instances using Ansible, we willl run into a lot of errors.
+If we try to configure the instances using Ansible, we will run into a lot of errors.
 To fix this, we go to the terraform code and comment out the __listeners__ in the __alb.tf__

 ![](./images/liste.PNG)